 1.5 De Novo Hearings

 1.5.1 An appeal allowed by the EAP member on the ground of a procedural irregularity, whether or not also for new evidence, involves a fresh hearing having regard to all the evidence available at the time the de novo hearing takes place.
 The new faculty APC will hear the matter as if it were a first hearing by the APC.

 1.5.3 A student may only appeal a decision of an APC in a de novo hearing on the ground of procedural irregularity.

 2. Communication to Students

-2.1 Where available, faculties will use the standard proforma templates approved by the Education Policy Committee (EPC) without modification.
+2.1 Where available, faculties will use the standard proforma templates approved by the Learning and Teaching Committee (LTC) without modification.